Close

 To the Members of Titan Company Limited

-The Directors are pleased to present the Thirty-Eighth Annual Report and the Audited Financial Statements for the year ended 31st March 2022:
+The Directors are pleased to present the Thirty-Ninth Annual Report together with the Audited Financial Statements for the year ended 31st March 2023:

 (Rs in crore)